What Does Mold Look Like? Visual Identification Guide (2026)

-Learn how to identify different types of mold in your home, including black mold, green mold, white mold, and pink mold.
-Understand health risks and when to call a professional.
+What does mold look like in your house?
+Identify black mold, green mold, white mold, and pink mold with photos.
+Includes a mold identification chart, health risks, and when to call a professional.

 Discovering something suspicious growing in your home can be unsettling.
 Is it mold?
 Is it dangerous?
 This guide will help you identify common types of household mold, understand the health risks, and know when it's time to call a professional.